AltraMayor/f3/README.rst

 QT.
 F3 QT supports ``f3write``, ``f3read``, ``f3probe``, and ``f3fix``.
 Author:
 Tianze.

+`F3XSwift <https://github.com/vrunkel/F3XSwift>`__ is a Mac GUI.
+F3XSwift supports ``f3write`` and ``f3read``.
+Author:
+Volker Runkel.

-Please support the above project by testing it and giving feedback to their authors.
-This will make their code improve as it has improved mine.
+Please support the above projects by testing them and giving feedback to their authors.
+This will improve their code as it has improved mine.

 Files
 -----